LiPascal/SignalRems/README.md

 # SignalR EMS
 ## Description
 SignalRems is one Enterprise Messaging System (EMS) implemented by .NET Standard SignalR.
 It provides two communication models, RPC and PUB/SUB.
 This library will provide strong typed API to help client application communicate with server.
-It is using MessagePack binary format for serialization/deserialization .
+It is using json format for serialization/deserialization.
+Will support binary format later once MessagePack supports dyanmic resolver in .NET standard ([Issue of MessagePack in .net standard](https://github.com/neuecc/MessagePack-CSharp/issues/1141)).
-In PUB/SUB mode, it subscribe with filter of Lambda expression.
+In PUB/SUB mode, it subscribes with filter of Lambda expression.
 ## Dependency
 This libiary is built on [SingalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr), hence the server application must be using "Microsoft.NET.Sdk.Web" SDK.
 The client side could use any .net 6.0 SDK.
 ## API usage